In business-to-business (B2B) dealings and partnerships, it is important for two companies to take the time to understand and gauge each other.

 In terms of doing a business deal, this discovery call query can create a foundation for how the client solves current problems without the assistance of any external service.

-This discovery call question measures how much of a team player the prospect can be.
+This is a great discovery call question that measures how much of a team player the prospect can be.
 It can help you know the limits of their individuality and how they cope in a setting where collective action is much more useful.

 Topics like this allow you to gauge the prospect’s work habits.
 Business representatives can come up with follow-up questions to better assess their workflow and how the product or service they’re offering can help out.

 Question #13: Do you experience any roadblocks when executing a plan?

 You can introduce the prospect to better ways of executing a plan in a team setting rather than an individualistic attack.
 This can also help you manifest more problem-solution scenarios with the concerned party.

 Question #14: What made you want to participate in business with us?